Not sure what to do in Mexico City in 5 days?

 Located in Centro Historica, guests are within walking distance to the heart of Mexico City.
 Places like the Zocalo, the Cathedral, and the Metro are all within a few-minute walk away.

-Looking for an affordable stay but don’t want a hostel?
-Consider one of the Airbnbs in Mexico City.
+Looking for a cozy and affordable stay but don’t want a hostel?
+Consider one of the vacation rentals in Mexico City.

 Best Hotel In Mexico City – Hotel Zocalo Central